The plastic Bottle Recycling Process

 Why should you recycle plastic water bottles?

-Plastic water bottles are an amazing addition to the fast-paced lifestyle that many have.
-Being a method of easy, lightweight water storage that is amazingly cheap, it’s no wonder why these containers are being mass-produced.
+Plastic water bottles are an amazing addition to the fast-paced lifestyle that so many of us have.
+Being an inexpensive method of easy, lightweight water storage, it’s no wonder why these containers are being mass-produced.
 Although the benefits are plentiful, the negatives associated with incorrectly going about water bottle recycling can cause serious harm to the environment.

 If you care about the planet and want to keep the benefits of using plastic bottles but also want to reduce your carbon footprint, commit to recycling your plastic bottles.
-What’s the easiest way to recycle your plastic water bottles?
-Simply dispose of them in your designated domestic or business recycling bin.
-However, it’s important to first know the Australian Government approved plastic water bottle recycling process.
+However, it’s important to first know the WA State Government approved plastic water bottle recycling process.

 How to correctly recycle your plastic bottle?

-Water bottle recycling is easier than most think and will require practically no extra effort on your end.
-These small adjustments will save a large amount of time for recycling factories.
+The easy way to recycle your plastic water bottles is to simply dispose of them in your designated domestic or business recycling bin.
+To go the extra mile with your water bottle recycling is easier than most think and will require practically no extra effort on your end.
+Before throwing your plastic bottle away, making the few small adjustments we explain below will save a large amount of time for recycling factories.

 How clean should the plastic be?